mgechev/blog.mgechev.com/content/post/2012-11-24-javascript-sorting-performance-quicksort-v8.md

 url: /2012/11/24/javascript-sorting-performance-quicksort-v8/
 ---

-A few days ago, I&#8217;ve created a <a title="Algorithms implemented in JavaScript" href="https://github.com/mgechev/javascript-algorithms" target="_blank">GitHub repository</a>.
-It&#8217;s main goal was to collect different algorithms with implementations in JavaScript.
-I started with basic ones &#8211; sorting (insertion, selection, bubble sort..).
-After that I implemented few &#8220;more advance&#8221; like marge, quick and heap sort.
+A few days ago, I’ve created a <a title="Algorithms implemented in JavaScript" href="https://github.com/mgechev/javascript-algorithms" target="_blank">GitHub repository</a>.
+It’s main goal was to collect different algorithms with implementations in JavaScript.
+I started with basic ones – sorting (insertion, selection, bubble sort..).
+After that I implemented few “more advance” like marge, quick and heap sort.
 It was interesting to me how much slower my implementation will be compared to the default sort.
 It was so interesting because of:

 {{< highlight javascript >}}function sort() { [native code] }{{< / highlight >}}

-That&#8217;s why I&#8217;ve wrote not optimized version of mergesort and I&#8217;ve run it with generated array with 500k elements.
-I waited&#8230;waited&#8230;and at last, after about 15 minutes the array was sorted.
+That’s why I’ve wrote not optimized version of mergesort and I’ve run it with generated array with 500k elements.
+I waited...waited...and at last, after about 15 minutes the array was sorted.
 It was quite disappointing.
 I decided that it was so slow because of the recursion inside it.
 I have had bad experience with DFS using recursion for manipulating the DOM tree.
 The result for the default sort was about 0.5 seconds.
-For that test I&#8217;ve used nodejs (<a href="https://en.wikipedia.org/wiki/Nodejs" target="_blank">it uses Google&#8217;s V8 engine</a>).
-After merge sort I&#8217;ve implemented heap sort.
+For that test I’ve used nodejs (<a href="https://en.wikipedia.org/wiki/Nodejs" target="_blank">it uses Google’s V8 engine</a>).
+After merge sort I’ve implemented heap sort.
 Also not bad algorithm with complexity O(nlog(n)).
 I though that it will be faster in Node.js because in my opinion that the recursion was the thing that made the mergesort so slow.
-I&#8217;ve generated another array with 500k elements using a simple perl script.
-The result was very interesting&#8230;In the chart below you can see mergesort compared to heapsort for array with 50k elements.
+I’ve generated another array with 500k elements using a simple perl script.
+The result was very interesting...In the chart below you can see mergesort compared to heapsort for array with 50k elements.

 <div id="attachment_237" style="width: 683px" class="wp-caption alignnone">
   <a href="/images/legacy/uploads2012/11/50k-heap-vs-merge.png"><img class="size-full wp-image-237 " title="Heapsort vs Mergesort 50k" src="/images/legacy/uploads2012/11/50k-heap-vs-merge.png" alt="" width="673" height="385" /></a><p class="wp-caption-text">